 How to find an interpreter or legal translator in Spain

-Article 440 of the Criminal Procedure Code lays down the right to be aided by an interpreter, and Article 441 states that 'The interpreter shall be selected from persons qualified as such, if there are any in the locality.
-Where there are none, a teacher of the appropriate language shall be appointed, and if there is none, any person who speaks the language.'
+Article 440 of the Criminal Procedure Code recognises the right to be assisted by an interpreter, and Article 441 states that ‘The interpreter shall be selected from persons qualified as such, if there are any in the locality.
+Where there are none, a teacher of the appropriate language shall be appointed, and if there is none, any person who speaks the language’.

-Article 762.8 of the Criminal Procedure Code states that 'If the accused or witnesses do not understand or speak Spanish, the applicable procedure shall be that laid down in Articles 398, 440 and 441.
-The interpreter does not need to have an official qualification.'
+Article 762.8 of the Criminal Procedure Code states that ‘If the accused or witnesses do not speak or understand Spanish, the applicable procedure shall be that laid down in Articles 398, 440 and 441.
+The interpreter does not need to have an official qualification’.

 As a general rule, in civil and criminal cases with legal aid the Ministry of Justice (or the Autonomous Communities with powers in the field of justice) pays the translator or interpreter, while in civil proceedings without legal aid the claimant bears the expenses of the translator or interpreter.
 Interpreters are also used in certain administrative law proceedings, such as requests for asylum.